phonologus/QED/README.md

 The manpage and tutorial in the `doc` subdirectory are essential (and fascinating) reading.
-Recently generated `pdf` run-offs of the manpage and the tutorial are in the top-level, for convenience.
+Recently generated `pdf` run-offs of the manpage and the tutorial are there, too.
 It seems sacrilegious to make any changes to the manpage and tutorial, so I have left them as is.
 Where the behaviour of this `qed` differs significantly from the manpage is noted below.

+The tutorial is in manpage format, so can be read with `man` and typeset with `man -t`, as any other manpage.
+If you `make install`, you will be able to read the tutorial with `man qed-tutorial`.

 The `Makefile` provides a simple way to build a `qed` binary.
-`make clean && make` will build a fully stand-alone binary `qed`, which can be installed anywhere.
+`make clean && make` will build a fully stand-alone binary `qed`, which can be installed anywhere. `make install` with install the binary and the manpage and turoial.
+Edit the `Makefile` to change where this all goes.

-The more elaborate `mkfile` can build, install, and archive.
-It can also run off `pdf` versions of the turtorial and manpage.
-However, it depends on you having a working [plan9port](https://github.com/9fans/plan9port).

 The `doc/read.me` file is Rob Pike's, accompanying his original tarball.
 It provides an interesting snapshot into the work-in-progress, and the